ritikamehra/CarCrashAnalysis/README.md

 ![image](https://github.com/ritikamehra/CarCrashAnalysis/assets/54076372/ca1c5b61-f7d6-40c6-88ef-92b879a1c7ed)

-6. Login to EMR cluster using putty and run the following command to place Data files in HDFS.
+6. Login to EMR cluster and run the following command to place Data files in HDFS.
 Any changes in config file for source_paths key will require change to 'Data/'.

 hadoop fs -copyFromLocal Data/ /user/hadoop/